-Don't be a delusional salmon fisher and think that just because you're delivering a nice line and spacing each swing of the fly correctly without success that there's no fish present.
+Don't be a delusional salmon fisher and think that just because you're delivering a nice fly line and spacing each swing of the fly correctly without success that there's no fish present.
 Stubborn resident salmon need a degree of 'winding up' to be caught so here's my take on that fact.

 See Things From A Salmon's Point Of View

 Imagine for one minute that you're a salmon lying up on the cooler riverbed of a deep holding pool during the warm water Summer months.
 All you're seeing is a systematic 'red arrows' display of flies swinging over your head day after day at various times of the morning, afternoon & evening.
 How easy would it be for you to completely 'switch off' especially after the excitement of the last spate died away weeks ago as did the buzz of fresh water in your nostrils from coming home from the sea several weeks before that.
 It's no wonder salmon lose all interest in a fly from time to time if you really think about it.

 How To Wake Up Dormant Salmon

 When salmon are present in a pool and not cooperating the first thing you must do is to bin the excuse of blaming the weather and water conditions.
 Most angler's heads go down far too easily and if our species was faced with the same perils that Atlantic salmon are faced with throughout their oceanic & river lives we'd have been extinct years ago!
 The salmon pool approach mentality you must adopt when fish are not cooperating has to be 100% sub surface and focussed around what tactical adjustments can you make to the swim depth of your fly to get it right into that square foot of water right in front of stubborn old resident salmon's noses.